wp-plugins/woocommerce-product-payments/readme.txt

 == Installation ==

+= For automatic installation: =

+The simplest way to install is to click on 'Plugins' then 'Add' and type 'Woocommerce Payment Gateway per Product' in the search field.

+= For manual installation 1: =

+1. Login to your website and go to the Plugins section of your admin panel.
+1. Click the Add New button.
+1. Under Install Plugins, click the Upload link.
+1. Select the plugin zip file (woocommerce-product-payments.x.x.x.zip) from your computer then click the Install Now button.
+1. You should see a message stating that the plugin was installed successfully.
+1. Click the Activate Plugin link.

+= For manual installation 2: =

+1. You should have access to the server where WordPress is installed.
+If you don't, see your system administrator.
+1. Copy the plugin zip file (woocommerce-product-payments.x.x.x.zip) up to your server and unzip it somewhere on the file system.
+1. Copy the "woocommerce-product-payments" folder into the /wp-content/plugins directory of your WordPress installation.
+1. Login to your website and go to the Plugins section of your admin panel.
+1. Look for "woocommerce-product-payments" and click Activate.
 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress